 Almost always satisfied – if the communication is paid for or provided in-kind by anyone.
 This could be by the candidate or by another person or entity.

 *This is a very broad overview and any decisions should be made in consultation with a political law attorney.
-There are sub-elements that are not included herein due to space constraints.

 Increased Commission attention on coordination, taken with recent statements from Commission staff relating to ramping up enforcement efforts, indicates that the Commission will likely be actively pursuing violators in the 2018 statewide election cycle.